reblocke/hickams-dictum/README.md

+#Code for Analysis of Hickam's Dictum Survey Data

-Stata version 18 code.
+Performed with Stata version 18

-Requires Data-file (not currently present)
+Requires Data-file (not yet present)